 Starting with Chrome v69, sites using Flash will require explicit permission to run, every time the user restarts the browser.

-When viewing an area of Schoology that requires Flash when it does not play automatically, you will see the error message accompanied by the puzzle piece icon, such as when viewing Course Analytics:
+When viewing an area of Schoology that requires Flash when it does not play automatically, you will see the error message accompanied by the puzzle piece icon.

 Click the link to enable Flash, and then click Allow.
 This choice persists after the first visit and you should not have to subsequently enable Flash again.